Skip to content

 Ancient Egyptian Jewellery

 Both Egyptian men and women wore jewellery.
-Amulets were a type of jewellery that were considered as good luck charms and believed to protect the owners.
-Jewellery was used by wealthier Egyptians to enhance their appearance.
-The kind of jewellery worn by Egyptians were earrings, bracelets and necklaces.
+Amulets were considered good luck charms and believed to protect their owners.
+Wealthier Egyptians used jewellery to enhance their appearance.
+The kind of jewellery worn by Egyptians was earrings, bracelets, and necklaces.

 Ancient Egyptian Pharaohs

-Throughout Ancient Egyptian times many pharaohs ruled.
-Some have gone down in history as well known powerful figures while others have been forgotten in the years gone by.
-Let’s have a look at some of the more better known Ancient Egyptian Pharaohs.
+Many pharaohs ruled throughout ancient Egypt.
+Some have gone down in history as well-known, influential figures, while others have been forgotten.
+Let’s have a look at some of the better-known Ancient Egyptian Pharaohs.

 Hatshepsut